djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 #### Client Settings
 ##### NON_REVERT_MIN_DEPOSIT

 `NON_REVERT_MIN_DEPOSIT` is defined and configurable locally by each client.
 Clients are in charge of deciding upon the minimum deposits (security) at which they will accept the chain as finalized.
-In the general case, differing values in the choice of this local constant will not create any fork inconsistencies because clients with very strict finalization requirements will revert to following the longest PoW chain.
+In the general case, differing values in the choice of this local constant will not create any fork inconsistencies because clients with very strict finalization requirements will revert to follow the longest PoW chain.

 Arguments have been made to hardcode a value into clients or the contract, but we cannot reasonably define security required for all clients especially in the context of massive fluctuations in the value of ETH.

 It is worth noting that due to `NON_REVERT_MIN_DEPOSIT` being defined locally it becomes very easy to turn off casper verification in the case of a bug by setting the value to 999999999999.

 ##### Exclusion

 This setting is useful in coordinating minority forks in cases of majority collusion.

 ##### Join Fork

 This setting is to be used by new clients that are syncing the network.
 Due to weak subjectivity, a blockhash must be supplied to successfully sync the network when initially starting a node.

 This setting is also useful for coordinating minority forks in cases of majority collusion.

-## Backwards Compatibility
+## Backward Compatibility

-This EIP is not forward compatible and introduces backwards incompatibilities in the state, fork choice rule, block reward, transaction validity, and gas calculations on certain transactions.
+This EIP is not forward compatible and introduces backward incompatibilities in the state, fork choice rule, block reward, transaction validity, and gas calculations on certain transactions.
 Therefore, all changes should be included in a scheduled hardfork at `HYBRID_CASPER_FORK_BLKNUM`.

 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).